by

 A lot has changed in computer and information technology in the past decades -- since I wrote this Fastback in 1990.
 The biggest change is the World Wide Web, a revolution in communications technology that transcends the invention of the printing press some 500 years ago.
 Many of the "What If" sections I wrote in 1990 have been now realized, and probably should now be rewritten to reflect further possibilities.
 It does indeed appear that education is being transformed through technology.
 Still, however, we educators need to select the best of culture and lead our students to it, whether it is face-to-face instruction, mediated through computers and the Internet, through video, movies and television, through social networks and e-mail, through computer tutorials, games and simulations, and through traditional books, hands-on direct experiences, field trips, role-plays, board games, etc.

-Most recently, circa 2023, artificial intelligence apps have gained attention in education and society.
-Students and teachers can converse in natural language with chatbots such as ChatGPT, Bard, and Bing Chat.
+In 2024, artificial intelligence apps have gained attention in education and society.
+Students and teachers can converse in natural language with chatbots such as ChatGPT, Gemini, and Copilot.
 While these AI chatbots have limitations and should be used cautiously, we can now request them to carry out tasks by making verbal requests for assistance, including the writing of essays and computer software programs.

 See especially the first 2 hyperlinks below.